-The 2020-2025 Dietary Guidelines for Americans identified several nutrients that are underconsumed in the United States, including potassium, calcium, and vitamin D. Low intakes of iron have also been found for adolescent girls.
-And women who are pregnant may not be able to consume enough iron from foods to meet the higher amount needed during pregnancy.
+The 2020-2025 Dietary Guidelines for Americans identified several nutrients that are underconsumed in the United States, including potassium, calcium, and vitamin D. Low intakes of iron have been found among adolescent girls.
+And, women who are pregnant may not be able to consume enough iron from foods to meet the higher amount needed during pregnancy.
 Getting nutrients from foods is preferred, but there may be times when a supplement is needed.
 Be sure to talk with a health care provider before taking any dietary supplements.

 For some of these nutrients, deficiency is rare.
 However, inadequate amounts over time may cause your body to develop symptoms.
-These should also be discussed with your doctor or another health care provider.
+These should be discussed with your doctor or another health care provider.